gmc1-coder/gmc1-coder.github.io/_posts/2026-02-28-sample-markdown.md

 ---
 ### I designed a cat with Ascii!

-For the extra credit assignment, I created a cat with the printf function.
+For the extra credit assignment, I created a cat with the print function.

 ![Code](/assets/img/asciiart.png)